Speech-Rule-Engine/sre-l10n/yaml.md

 # Comment consisting of the rule description
 # Example: An optional example
 # LaTeX Example: An optional latex code example
-# Parameter description for paramteters
+# Parameter descriptions: One per rule parameter of the form %i.
 # %1:
 # ...
 # %n: